-- Require all commercial, mixed-use, multi-family, Housing Choices (with two or more principal dwelling units on a lot) and industrial developments to obtain a Development Permit. - Encourage new development to retain and complement the historic lot, block and street patterns for areas designated as Neighbourhood Attached Residential. - Ensure development and infrastructure projects build with the slope to help preserve the topography of hillside areas and minimize cut and fill excavations. - d) Integrate landscaping and apply texture treatments to the design of retaining walls where they are located along any public right-of-way, in a public space or are visible to the public. - e) Require development located at focal points, as identified on Figure 5, to include elements such as public art, signage, landscaping, plazas, distinctive façades and streetscape treatments that signal entry to distinct areas and/or identification of distinct areas.
+- Require all commercial, mixed-use, multi-family, Housing Choices (with two or more principal dwelling units on a lot) and industrial developments to obtain a Development Permit. - Encourage new development to retain and complement the historic lot, block and street patterns for areas designated as Neighbourhood Attached Residential. - Ensure development and infrastructure projects build with the slope to help preserve the topography of hillside areas and minimize cut and fill excavations. - Integrate landscaping and apply texture treatments to the design of retaining walls where they are located along any public right-of-way, in a public space or are visible to the public. - Identify suitable locations for Green Streets that convert portions of existing local roads into public open green spaces in the neighbourhood, subject to a transportation network analysis. - Require development located at focal points, as identified on Figure 5, to include elements such as public art, signage, landscaping, plazas, distinctive façades and streetscape treatments that signal entry to distinct areas and/or identification of distinct areas.